The Dan Walker Journalism Scholarship

 Students intending to take a postgraduate student loan can also apply for a scholarship.

-You are eligible to apply for the widening participation element of the scholarship if you meet any of the following:
+You are eligible to apply if you meet any of the following:

 - You have been in care as a looked-after child for at least 13 weeks since the age of 14 and be aged under 25 on the first day of your course